Yacht Rock - A DOCKumentary - Review

 As MTV became a dominating force in the music industry in the early 80s, the "Yacht Rock" songs fell out of favor with the cultural zeitgeist and were relegated to bargain bins in record stores.
 Ironically, the guys behind the viral video series started to love and explore this music because they could only afford $1 records.
 They noticed in the liner notes of the album covers that these "smooth and classy" songs had common musicians and songwriters, and of course the unmistakable voice of Michael McDonald on so many tracks.

 As their Top 40 prowess began to fade, several of the main "Yacht Rock" artists transitioned to success on movie soundtracks.
 In fact, it turns out that this song "Arthur's Theme (The Best That You Can Do)" was done by Christopher Cross for a movie called...wait for it...ARTHUR.
 I now want to see the movie and review it, but meanwhile I can't stop listening to the song.
-It gives me all the feels -- be warned that the tune may be stuck in your head for a long time if you watch/listen to this YouTube link:
+It gives me all the feels -- be warned that the tune may be stuck in your head for a long time if you happen to give it a listen here.

 The Yacht Rock documentary has sent me down the greatest of rabbit holes -- going to YouTube to check out the entire catalogues of each main artist.
 I'm rediscovering some old radio-staple favorites that I'd forgotten about, as well as unearthing some new gems.